… you are reaching the end of a Sprint, and are getting ready for the next one. Naturally, no matter how well it went, you would like to improve.

 ✥ ✥ ✥

 Scrum has its roots in the Toyota Production System (TPS), which has process improvement at its heart.
 In the TPS manual we find the instruction, “Checking is about hansei.”
 Hansei is a deep form of personal or collective regret for having failed.
 A good Scrum Team does hansei over its failures, and then redirects the energy of regret for the failure into positive energy for fixing the problem; see Scrumming the Scrum.
 The Sprint Retrospective is therefore also a time of healing and renewal for the team.
-Taiichi Ohno is considered the founder of the TPS.
+The lean community considers Taiichi Ohno to be the founder of the TPS.
 A famous quote commonly attributed to him is:

 No one has more trouble, than the person who claims to have no trouble.
 (Having no problems is the biggest problem of all.)

-Focus on developing a culture where the Sprint Retrospective is carried out as an essential part of every Sprint.
+Focus on developing a culture where the Sprint Retrospective becomes an integral part of every Sprint.
 Build it into the regular cadence of the team.
 Avoid the temptation to skip it because you feel you need the time to complete the last of the Sprint’s work.
 This would reinforce a cultural belief that Retrospectives are not really important.

 Time-box the meeting.
 Allow enough time to explore issues in some depth, but don’t make it so long that people get bored.
 Scrum recommends a three-hour meeting for a one month Sprint.
 The meeting is usually shorter when the Sprint is shorter.